Output-Sensitive Evaluation of Regular Path Queries

 Our algorithm for transitive closure that meets the complexity from Theorem~\ref{thm:transitive-closure} is given in Algorithm~\ref{algo:tc}.
 This algorithm is basically the standard semi-na\"ive evaluation algorithm for the following Datalog program that defines the transitive closure:

 In particular, this semi-na\"ive algorithm iteratively computes a sequence of relations $\delta T^{i}, T^{i}$ for $i = 0, 1, \ldots$ until a fixed point is reached, i.e.~until we encounter $\delta T^i = \emptyset$.
-However, the trick lies in {\em the evaluation strategy} for Eq.~\eqref{eq:Ti}.
+However, the trick lies in the {\em evaluation strategy} for Eq.~\eqref{eq:delta:Ti}.
 In particular, we show below that if we evaluate this rule using the right strategy, we can achieve the desired complexity from Theorem~\ref{thm:transitive-closure}.
 In Appendix~\ref{app:binary-tc}, we will also consider a different Datalog program for transitive closure and analyze its complexity under semi-na\"ive evaluation.

 \begin{proof}[Proof of Theorem~\ref{thm:transitive-closure}] Consider Algorithm~\ref{algo:tc}.
 Let $I$ be the last iteration, i.e.~the smallest $i$ such that $\delta T^i = \emptyset$.
 Note that $T^I$ is the final output, i.e.~$T^I\defeq T$.
 Moreover notice that by definition, the relations $\delta^0 T, \ldots, \delta^I T$ form a partition of the output $T$.
 This is because Eq.~\eqref{eq:delta:Ti} ensures that every $\delta^i T$ is disjoint from all the previous $\delta^0 T, \ldots, \delta^{i-1} T$, thanks to the negation $\neg T^{i-1}(X, Y)$.
-Hence, the total time needed to evaluate the rule in Eq.~\eqref{eq:delta:Ti} over all $i \in [I]$ is:
+For a fixed $i$, we evaluate the rule in Eq.~\eqref{eq:delta:Ti} by going through all tuples $(x, z)$ in $\delta^{i-1} T$, and for each one of them, we go over all neighbors $y$ of $z$, then check whether the negation $\neg T^{i-1}(x, y)$ holds, and if so, we add $(x, y)$ to $\delta T^i$. \footnote{\change{This evaluation strategy is equivalent to using LeapFrogTrieJoin~\cite{LeapFrogTrieJoin2014} or GenericJoin~\cite{SkewStrikesBack2014} to compute the join $\delta T^{i-1}(X, Z) \land E(Z, Y)$ with the variable order $(X, Z, Y)$, and then filtering the result using the negation $\neg T^{i-1}(X, Y)$.}} Therefore, the total time needed to evaluate the rule in Eq.~\eqref{eq:delta:Ti} over all iterations $i \in [I]$ is: